 Single-ring drivetrains are very popular on gravel bikes, for their simplicity and lower weight, paired with ample range.
 It’s something you’re likely to find on many electric gravel bikes too.

 A mullet build with a SRAM eTap AXS Eagle rear derailleur borrowed from its MTB range will come with a really wide-range cassette, while the SRAM Force eTap AXS Wide option is designed to give space for wider tyre clearance up front, while still giving the option to run a double chainset.
-You can read more on gravel bike setup in this post.
+You can read more on gravel bike setup in our in-depth guide.

 Bolts and bosses

 As with any gravel bike, the versatility to take on a range of adventures will be important.